vixen-project/vixen/docs/source/installation.rst

 Installation and getting started
 =================================

 To install ViXeN, you first need to know the platform you will be running it on.
-ViXeN is available for Linux (64 bit), Mac (64 bit), and Windows (32 and 64 bit).
+ViXeN binaries are available for Linux (64 bit), Mac (64 bit), and Windows (32 and 64 bit).
+You can install ViXeN in a Python environment easily too but this is not necessary if you do not use Python.

 In order to use ViXeN you will need to have a working browser.
 See the :ref:`dependencies` section for more information on the dependencies.